Avi Nesher: Film career

 In 2016, Nesher wrote, directed and produced the post-war family drama "Past Life", which is set in Israel's revolutionary year of 1977 and is based on true events (inspired by Dr. Baruch Milch's autobiography "Can Heaven Be Void?")."Past Life" was an official selection at Toronto International Film Festival 16' ("Profoundly moving, suspenseful, gripping character-driven drama with hauntingly beautiful music" - Variety), and also the closing night at the Haifa International Film Festival ("An explosion of sheer emotional and cinematic virtuosity" – Cinemascope).

 In its long theatrical run in Israel, "Past Life" was a resounding success, receiving excellent reviews and close to 300,000 spectators.
 It was nominated for 5 Ophir Awards (the Israeli Oscars) including Best Actress and Original Score.
 Internationally the film was bought and distributed by the Samuel Goldwyn Company and by MGM/Orion.

 In 2018 Nesher released The Other Story.
 The film premiered at the 2018 Toronto Film Festival "The Other Story", which is based on a true story and was written by Nesher and his co-writer and known psychologist Noam Shpancer, was the most viewed Israeli film of 2018 and granted Nesher the Best Director Award from The Israeli Film Critic Association.

 In 2018 Avi Nesher won a Lifetime Achievement Award from the Israeli Ministry of Culture and Sports.

 In 2021, his film "Image of Victory" was nominated for 15 Israel Academy Awards and won in the best cinematography, best costume design, and best makeup categories.
 Avi himself was awarded the Academy of Israeli Motion Pictures Excellence Award.

-On December 17, 2021, Israel's National theater awarded Nesher its prestigious "Cultural Icon" Award.
+On 17 December 2021, Israel's National theater awarded Nesher its prestigious "Cultural Icon" Award.

-In 2022, Nesher wrote and directed "The Monkey House".
-The film will be released theatrically in 2023.
+In 2022, Nesher wrote and directed "The Monkey House", which was released in September 2023.
+In July 2023, the Israeli Academy of Film and Television awarded "The Monkey House" 11 nominations for the Ophir Award (including Ophir Award for Best Director).